flesserio/neptunia/docs/rb1/monster-list-exp.md

 - **This site is a WIP and none of the links work on this page (yet)**
 - If the "Habitat" cell is empty, it usually means the monster is unused by the game.
-- "Level" is the monster level present in the game's database.
+- Level is the monster level present in the game's database.
 - Dungeons that show difficulties (tough, super) that can't actually be unlocked via the Remake System should just be ignored.

 |     | ID  | DLC | Name | Level | EXP | Habitat |